WANETAH

 1994

 In 1994, the United Nations declared it the 'International Year of the Family.'
 Seemed fitting for the South, where teen pregnancy rates were as high as the summer heat, with Mississippi, Arkansas, and Louisiana consistently leading the way.
-I was in seventh grade when the prettiest, most athletic eighth grader at my school (meaning in the world) had a baby—courtesy of a high schooler.
+I was in seventh grade when the prettiest, most athletic eighth grader at my school (therefore in the world) had a baby—courtesy of a high schooler.
 By my senior year, I watched a sophomore cheerleader quietly get pulled from the game, her weight gain suspiciously confined to her stomach.

 My mother often reminded me that I was the last child she would ever raise.
 Looking back, I'm obviously appalled at the idea of kids having kids, though it's almost absurd how it began to feel normal back then.
 And now, I find myself without words to fully capture the emotion I feel about girls—women—today losing the right to autonomy over their own bodies.
 Gen Z may love their nostalgia, but reproductive rights should not be lumped in with 'Seinfeld' and 'The Simpsons.'